appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-build-for-ui-testing.md

 ### Output Variables

-The outputs that can result from the operation of this component are listed as follows:
+The outputs resulting from the operation of this component are as follows:

 | Variable Name       | Description                                                                                                          |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------- |
 | `AC_APK_PATH`      | Path for the generated **APK** file.
 This path will be created after the **Android Build for UI Testing** step runs. |
 | `AC_TEST_APK_PATH` | Path for the generated `*androidTest.apk` file.
 This output can be utilized wherever necessary for UI testing.       |

+---

 To access the source code of this component, please use the following link: